top of page

 Emotional Health: Assess your mental health.
 Are you experiencing anxiety, depression, or stress related to your marriage?

-Physical Health: Consider any physical symptoms that may be linked to stress or unhappiness in your relationship, such as sleep disturbances or fatigue.
+Physical Health: Consider any physical symptoms that may be linked to stress or unhappiness in your relationship, such as sleep disturbances or fatigue, upset stomach, gastrointestinal problems, inexplicable muscle aches and pains, headaches.

 Step 4: Consider External Factors